-Alzheimer’s disease (AD) is a chronic neurodegenerative disease that is the cause of 60–70% of cases of dementia.
-The most common symptom is difficulty remembering recent events, but, as it progresses, the symptoms can worsen and include problems with language, disorientation (easily getting lost), mood swings, loss of motivation and behavioral issues.
+Alzheimer’s disease is a chronic neurodegenerative disease that is the cause of 60–80% of cases of dementia.
+The most common symptom is difficulty remembering recent events.
+As the disease progresses, the symptoms worsen to include problems with language, disorientation, mood swings, loss of motivation, and behavioral issues.
 Although the speed of progression can vary, the typical life expectancy following diagnosis is three to nine years.
 In the latest stages of the disease, patients become fully dependent on caregivers, seriously impacting the quality of life of the patient and their families.
-The complexity of this disorder makes it very unlikely that a single drug therapy or any other intervention by itself will be able to successfully treat the disease.
-The current approach is to focus on maintaining mental functionality and slowing down the progression of symptoms, mostly the ones related to memory loss and its consequences.
+There is no cure for Alzheimer’s disease.
+Currently approved drugs focus on improving cognitive function, behavior, and activities of daily living.

 Amyotrophic Lateral Sclerosis (ALS)

-Our company is developing a potential new drug (ALPHA-602) candidate that has demonstrated specific protection of motor neurons in vitro and in vivo studies, as well as improved neuronal function.
+Our company is developing potential new biologic candidates (Alpha-0600 series) based on in vitro and in vivo research demonstrating specific protection of motor neurons and improved neuronal function.
 This potential product could be revolutionary in the treatment of this devastating disease.